November 30th

 Meaning of the subhAShita:

-The guiding light at night is the moon; the guiding light during the day is the sun; virtue is the guiding light in all 3 worlds; a good progeny is a shining star for the entire clan.
+The guiding light at night is the moon; the guiding light during the day is the sun; virtue is the guiding light in all 3 worlds; (and) a good progeny is a shining star for the entire clan.

 Commentary:

-Such children are not only assets to their own families, but prized possessions of the entire community.
+Such children are not only assets to their own families but prized possessions of the entire community.
 Society becomes a much better place, due to a whole generation of such children.
 Hence, it becomes the prime responsibility of the parents to help the children shape themselves - not just as individuals, but also as kind, responsible, and respectable citizens of the world.

 pada vigrahaH: